presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

    print "There are no tests for this problem"

-5. Take a look at the code below.
-The function subtract_five is supposed to take one integer as input and return that integer - 5.
-You'll get an error if you run it as is.
-Change it so it works!

-.. activecode:: ps_5_5

-   def subtract_five(inp)
-   	print inp - 5
-	return None

-   y = subtract_five(9) - 6

-   ====

-   print "\n---\n\n"
-   import test
-   try:
-    print "testing if y is -2"
-    test.testEqual(y, -2)
-   except:
-    print "The variable y was deleted or is not defined"

-6. Here's another bit of code with a problem.
-Also, add comments about what's going on with the current code that causes a problem.
-Then, fix it so it calls change_amounts on some input and prints out the results.

-.. activecode:: ps_5_6

-    def change_amounts(yp):
-	n = yp - 4
-	return n * 7

-    print yp

-    ====

-    print "\n---\n\n"
-    print "There are no tests for this problem"

-7. Define a function called change_amounts that takes one integer as input.
-If the input is larger than 10, it should return the input + 5.
-If the input is smaller than or equal to 10, it should return the input + 2.

-.. activecode:: ps_5_7

-    # We've started you off with the first line...
-    def change_amounts(num_here):
-       pass # delete this line and put in your own code for the body of the function.

-    ====

-    print "\n---\n\n"
-    import test
-    try:
-      print "testing if change_amounts(9) equals 11"
-      test.testEqual(change_amounts(9),11)
-      print "testing if change_amounts(12) equals 17"
-      test.testEqual(change_amounts(12),17)
-    except:
-      print "The function change_amounts has not been defined properly"

 8. Given the string in the code below, write code to figure out what the most common word in the string is and assign that to the variable ``abc``.
 (Do not hard-code the right answer.)
 Hint: dictionaries will be useful here.